 Written Narrative for Those Who Are Visually Impaired or Others Who Prefer This Format

-The most common violations were alcohol, controlled substances/drugs, fire safety, and disorderly conduct.
-Of the community standards reports, 66 percent were reported in the fall semester.
+The most common violations were Failure to Comply, Institutional Policies, Alcohol, and Controlled Substances/Drugs.
 Not all students who are documented have a community standards hearing.
-Last year, 239 students had either an educational meeting with a staff member or received an educational letter.
-Fifty students chose to attend the decision-making seminar as an alternative resolution for noise violations.
+Last year, 193 students had either an educational meeting with a staff member or received an educational letter.

 The most common educational sanctions were reflection papers, BASICS, and alcohol education workshops.
-Students also were assigned restitution or other custom educational sanctions.
-More than half of the students were given a disciplinary warning, slightly under half were placed on disciplinary probation, and a very small percentage of students were suspended.
+Students also were assigned deferred loss of housing and restriction of privileges.
+About 70 percent of students were placed on disciplinary probation, slightly under 30 percent were given a disciplinary warning, and a very small percentage of students were suspended.

 In 2020–2021, there were 18 appeals submitted.
 Two of those appeals were granted.
 A granted appeal must meet one of the following criteria: there is new evidence that was not available prior to the original hearing, the hearing process as outlined was not adhered to, or the sanction is disproportionate to the violation.